-Local Authorities are required to have an Integrated Family Support Team, either on an individual or partnership basis as established by the Children and Families (Wales) Measure 2010.
+Local Authorities are required to have an Integrated Family Support Team (IFST), either on an individual or partnership basis as established by the Children and Families (Wales) Measure 2010.

-The Integrated Family Support Team, or alternatively IFST, was created on 1st September 2010 to coordinate jointly Rhondda Cynon Taf and Merthyr Tydfil County Borough Council's responsibilities to the establishment of their statutory Integrated Family Support Services (IFSS) where both local government and their respective health board partners will have collective responsibility to ensure the integration and provision of seamless services to families with complex needs.
+The Integrated Family Support Team, created on 1st September 2010 which Rhondda Cynon Taf CBC hosting was disbanded on 1st October 2019.
+Merthyr Tydfil County Borough Council now has its own IFST within Merthyr Tydfil Children's Edge of Care service.
+A model of service developed to ensure the provision of seamless services to families with complex needs.